drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Key Observations

-XGBoost was the highest performing model with Random Forest performing slightly behind it.
+XGBoost was the highest performing model with 96.1% accuracy and Random Forest performing slightly behind it with 93.7% accuracy, when run using all features.
 Eliminating 'Height' and 'Weight' from the features to reduce bias (as these are used to calculate BMI, a direct measure of obesity) we saw only a slight drop in performance.
 This demonstrates the strength of the models in predicting obesity levels from the other features.
 A reduced feature set can be a viable option for faster inference and simpler deployment without substantial loss of accuracy.

 The results from the **SHAP** analysis run on models excluding 'Height' and 'Weight' showed the following features to be the top predictors of obesity levels: